GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

    ![proceed-to-mfa-setup](assets/support/more-info-required.png ':size=500')

 ## Step 3.
-Configure and verify multi-factor authentication(MFA) for TechPass account
+Configure Multi-Factor Authentication(MFA) for TechPass account

 ?> This document guides you to configure Microsoft Authenticator as your MFA.
 We recommend Microsoft Authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.